qPCR4vir/robotevo/docs/Home.rst

 to offer a higher level programing model to allow a more direct programing of the steps needed in a typical biochemical/biological pipetting protocol like RNA extraction.
-The layers of the implementation are: a parser and a generator (module :file: ˋinstructions.pyˋ of the “low-level” instruction set directly usable by the provided Freedom EVOware software; a set of “modes” to provide the desired kind of output (human readable comments, separated instructions, EVOware scripts, etc., in module
+The layers of the implementation are: a parser and a generator (module :file: `instructions.py`_ of the “low-level” instruction set directly usable by the provided Freedom EVOware software; a set of “modes” to provide the desired kind of output (human readable comments, separated instructions, EVOware scripts, etc., in module
-:file: ˋevo_mode.pyˋ_; a model of the state of the robot to detect possible errors prior to the generation of the script by tracking what volume of what mix of reagents contains at each moment each reservoir or tip (module [Robot](https://github.com/qPCR4vir/robotevo/blob/master/EvoScriPy/Robot.py) –
+:file: `evo_mode.py`_; a model of the state of the robot to detect possible errors prior to the generation of the script by tracking what volume of what mix of reagents contains at each moment each reservoir or tip (module [Robot](https://github.com/qPCR4vir/robotevo/blob/master/EvoScriPy/Robot.py) –